 Organizing the schematic for the circuitry flow of a high speed design

 Having an organized circuit flow shown in your schematic is a great help for the layout of a high speed PCB design.
 Good organizational practices, such as defining circuit flows to always go in the same direction (usually left to right) and grouping of sensitive components, will help in the understanding of what order the circuits need to be laid out on the board.
 For a design that is not considered high speed, it isn’t as imperative to group components for circuit flow.
 Instead, design engineers might be more concerned with optimizing space on the schematic sheet.
 This is why it isn’t unusual to find components or gates across the page from the parts that they are connected to.
 Sometimes those extra parts end up on another sheet altogether in order to compact the design and reduce the total schematic sheet count.

 In a high speed design, however, an accurate depiction of the circuitry flow is much more important than the total sheet count.
 When the PCB is being laid out, the PCB designers need to see which components are required to be grouped together.
 This is important for the measured trace length routing of differential pairs, clock lines, data groups, and other high speed nets.

 Another important detail that needs to be shown on the schematic of a high speed design is the correct grouping of the parts and nets of a signal path.
 For example, let’s say that you have a signal path that starts from a source part, passes through a resistor, and then terminates at a different part.
 On a non-high speed design schematic this would be correctly shown as three parts with two different nets making up two different circuits.
 In high speed design techniques, however, it is still three parts with two different nets making up two different circuits, but both of these circuits are considered as one signal path.
-It is important that the schematic depicts this accurately so that the two circuits are grouped correctly as one signal path when laying out the PCB.
+It is important that the schematic depicts this accurately so that the two circuits are grouped correctly as one signal path and signal path and signal integrity when laying out the PCB.